NickBak08/AgricultureRobotics/README.md

 # AgricultureRobotics
-The repository for the TU/e project agriculture robotics in collaboration with VeXtronics
+The repository for the TU/e project agriculture robotics in collaboration with VeXtronics.

+Make a new branch for every subsystem.
+Make regular commits not only at the end.

 # List python packages
 List here all the python packages being used